Starter (engine): History

 One of the innovations on the first Dodge car, the Model 30-35 at its introduction in 1914 was an electric starter and electric lighting with a 12-volt system (against the six volts that was usual at the time) as a standard fitment on what was a relatively low-priced car.
 The Dodge used a combined starter-generator unit, with a direct current dynamo permanently coupled by gears to the engine's crankshaft.
 A system of electrical relays allowed this to be driven as a motor to rotate the engine for starting, and once the starter button was released the controlling switchgear returned the unit to operation as a generator.
 Because the starter-generator was directly coupled to the engine it did not need a method of engaging and disengaging the motor drive.
 It thus suffered negligible mechanical wear and was virtually silent in operation.
 The starter-generator remained a feature of Dodge cars until 1929.
 The disadvantage of the design was that, as a dual-purpose device, the unit was limited in both its power as a motor and its output as a generator, which became a problem as engine size and electrical demands on cars increased.
 Controlling the switch between motor and generator modes required dedicated and relatively complex switchgear which was more prone to failure than the heavy-duty contacts of a dedicated starter motor.
-While the starter-generator dropped out of favour for cars by the 1930s, the concept was still useful for smaller vehicles and was taken up by the German firm SIBA Elektrik which built similar system intended mostly for use on motorcycles, scooters, economy cars (especially those will small-capacity two-stroke engines), and marine engines.
+While the starter-generator dropped out of favour for cars by the 1930s, the concept was still useful for smaller vehicles and was taken up by the German firm SIBA Elektrik which built similar system intended mostly for use on motorcycles, scooters, economy cars (especially those with small-capacity two-stroke engines), and marine engines.
 These were marketed under the 'Dynastart' name.
 Since motorcycles usually had small engines and limited electrical equipment, as well as restricted space and weight, the Dynastart was a useful feature.
 The windings for the starter-generator were usually incorporated into the engine's flywheel, thus not requiring a separate unit at all.

 The Ford Model T relied on hand cranks until 1919; during the 1920s, electric starters became near-universal on most new cars, making it easier for women and elderly people to drive.
 It was still common for cars to be supplied with starter handles into the 1960s, and this continued much later for some makes (e.g. Citroën 2CV until end of production in 1990).
 In many cases, cranks were used for setting timing rather than starting the engine as growing displacements and compression ratios made this impractical.
 Communist bloc cars such as Ladas often still sported crank-starting as late as the 1980s.